 - Chives, thyme, sage, rosemary, parsley, etc.

-- Quick soak the cashews: in a bowl, cover the raw cashews with hot water (~160 F) until they’re submerged.
+- Quick soak the cashews: in a bowl, cover the raw cashews with hot water (~160°F / 71°C) until they’re submerged.
 Set aside and let sit for about 10-15 minutes.
 (This makes them easier to blend.)*

 - Dice onions and mince garlic.

-- In a skillet over med-high heat, saute onions with a little salt for 7-8 minutes.
-(I use 3 Tbsp. vegetable broth/water for no-oil saute method.)
-Add garlic, stir, and saute 1 more minute.
+- In a skillet over medium-high heat, sauté onions with a little salt for 7-8 minutes.
+(I use 3 Tbsp. vegetable broth/water for no-oil sauté method, adding more as needed.)
+Add garlic, stir, and sauté 1 more minute.
 Set aside.